Green-Chan/ISP-RAS-C-C-programming-course/hw02_sorting_poems/README.md

 Sort the lines of the poem from the input file three times:

-* In ascending order, ignoring not alpha and not digit symbols, considering uppercase and lowercase symbols equal;
+* In ascending order, ignoring not English alpha and not digit symbols, considering uppercase and lowercase symbols equal;

-* In ascending order from the backward (as the lines were reversed), ignoring not alpha and not digit symbols, considering uppercase and lowercase symbols equal;
+* In ascending order from the backward (as the lines were reversed), ignoring not English alpha and not digit symbols, considering uppercase and lowercase symbols equal;

 * To put lines back to the original order.